AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 It is not meant for the sophisticated C++ projects you can find here on GitHub and other places, but is mainly meant for simple quick and easy projects.

 ## Qt Creator Class Wizard
-This project creats a class for inclusion in your Qt Creator CMake C++ custom project, as outlined above.
+This project creates a class for inclusion in your Qt Creator CMake C++ custom project, as outlined above.
 It creates a declaration file and a definition file.
 It will place these in the correct folders, and enable you to copy the text you require to include the files in the project source level CMakeLists.txt.
 Literally highlight, copy and paste actions in the normal way.
 If your project utilises a precompiled header file, make sure to tick the approriate box and point to the precompiled header folder, no need to point to the file.